africarise-eu/e-epr-front-end/README.md

-# Tae UI
+# eEPR UI

-This repo contains the ui for the Tae web application and connects with the APIs from the api repo.
+This repo contains the ui for the eEPR web application and connects with the APIs from the api repo.

 ## Project setup